 Note: Because the Azure SDK embedded in the Azure cloud plugin requires the proxy to be set at system level, communications from the local Plugin Portal to its parent Relay will also be affected.
 To restore direct communications, the Plugin Portal must have the proxy defined through the relevant BigFix configuration settings, with the parent Relay included in the related exception list.
-For more details, see Server/Relay Proxy settings.
+For more details, see List of settings and detailed descriptions.

-The Plugin Portal (on page 157)
+The Plugin Portal (on page 159)

-Understanding cloud setup (on page 198)
+Understanding cloud setup (on page 200)